 Insert the pieces into the holes on the front of the long hood.

-Using a tooth pick, sparingly apply CA glue around the strands on the inside of the shell.
+Using a tooth pick, sparingly apply a minimum amount of glue around the strands on the inside of the shell.

 Don’t put any glue on the cut ends of the strand.
 The glue can reduce light output.